99003761/Adv_Python_MiniProject/Mini_Project/README.md

 # Instructions
  ## *Input*
-## Step 1 : Run the MiniProject.py file,
+## Step 1 : Run the "Mini_Project.py" file.

-## Step 2 : Enter the Number of KeyS to Be Searched
+## Step 2 : Enter the Number of KeyS to Be Searched.

-## Step 3 : Enter the Keywords Individually one by one
+## Step 3 : Enter the Keywords one by one.

 # *Output*